-E-Commerce Platforms: How They Compare + How to Choose One
+E-commerce Platforms: How They Compare + How to Choose One

 Your goal is to balance making an economical selection with gaining access to essential features.

 With the information you’ve gathered from the first two steps, begin narrowing down your list to two or three most appropriate platforms for your business.
 Sign up for a free trial on these platforms to test the experience of using them as a site administrator.
-Be sure to consider:
+Be sure to consider the following:

 How easy is it to set up customer-facing components of the site, including product pages, checkout pages, and blog articles?